Time-lapse photography: History

-Ott discovered that the movement of plants could be manipulated by varying the amount of water the plants were given, and varying the color-temperature of the lights in the studio.
+Ott discovered that the movement of plants could be manipulated by varying the amount of water the plants were given, and varying the color temperature of the lights in the studio.
 Some colors caused the plants to flower, and other colors caused the plants to bear fruit.
-Ott discovered ways to change the sex of plants merely by varying the light source color-temperature.

-By using these techniques, Ott time-lapse animated plants "dancing" up and down in synch to pre-recorded music tracks.
+Ott discovered ways to change the sex of plants merely by varying the light source's color temperature.
+By using these techniques, Ott time-lapse animated plants "dancing" up and down synchronized to pre-recorded music tracks.
 His cinematography of flowers blooming in such classic documentaries as Walt Disney's Secrets of Life (1956), pioneered the modern use of time-lapse on film and television.
-Ott wrote several books on the history of his time-lapse adventures, My Ivory Cellar (1958), Health and Light (1979), and the film documentary Exploring the Spectrum (DVD 2008).
+Ott wrote several books on the history of his time-lapse adventures including My Ivory Cellar (1958) and Health and Light (1979), and produced the 1975 documentary film Exploring the Spectrum.

-The Oxford Scientific Film Institute in Oxford, United Kingdom specializes in time-lapse and slow-motion systems, and has developed camera systems that can go into (and move through) small places.
+The Oxford Scientific Film Institute in Oxford, United Kingdom, specializes in time-lapse and slow-motion systems, and has developed camera systems that can go into (and move through) small places.
 Their footage has appeared in TV documentaries and movies.

 PBS's NOVA series aired a full episode on time-lapse (and slow motion) photography and systems in 1981 titled Moving Still.
-Highlights of Oxford's work are slow-motion shots of a dog shaking water off himself, with close ups of drops knocking a bee off a flower, as well as time-lapse of the decay of a dead mouse.
+Highlights of Oxford's work are slow-motion shots of a dog shaking water off himself, with close ups of drops knocking a bee off a flower, as well as a time-lapse sequence of the decay of a dead mouse.

-The non-narrative feature film Koyaanisqatsi (1983) contained time-lapse of clouds, crowds, and cities filmed by cinematographer Ron Fricke.
-Years later, Ron Fricke produced a solo project called Chronos shot on IMAX cameras.
+The non-narrative feature film Koyaanisqatsi (1983) contained time-lapse images of clouds, crowds, and cities filmed by cinematographer Ron Fricke.
+Years later, Ron Fricke produced a solo project called Chronos shot using IMAX cameras.
 Fricke used the technique extensively in the documentary Baraka (1992) which he photographed on Todd-AO (70 mm) film.

-Countless other films, commercials, TV shows and presentations have included time-lapse.

-For example, Peter Greenaway's film A Zed & Two Noughts featured a sub-plot involving time-lapse photography of decomposing animals and included a composition called "Time-lapse" written for the film by Michael Nyman.
+Countless other films, commercials, TV shows and presentations have included time-lapse material.
+For example, Peter Greenaway's film A Zed & Two Noughts features a sub-plot involving time-lapse photography of decomposing animals and includes a composition called "Time Lapse" written for the film by Michael Nyman.
 In the late 1990s, Adam Zoghlin's time-lapse cinematography was featured in the CBS television series Early Edition, depicting the adventures of a character that receives tomorrow's newspaper today.
-David Attenborough's 1995 series, The Private Life of Plants, also utilised the technique extensively.
+David Attenborough's 1995 series The Private Life of Plants also utilised the technique extensively.